B.A. (Physics), Harvard University

 NICHOLAS A. CARLIN

-With a passion for justice, tempered by decades of experience handling high profile cases, Nick is a versatile litigator and trial lawyer specializing in class actions, complex litigation and bet your company cases.
-Nick has recovered over $450 million for his clients in such areas as consumer rights, intellectual property (copyright, trademark, trade secrets, right of publicity), technology, entertainment, employment, financial fraud, business disputes, and catastrophic injury.
+With a passion for justice, tempered by decades of experience handling high profile cases, Nick is a versatile litigator and trial lawyer specializing in class actions, complex litigation, catastrophic injury, and bet your company cases.
+Nick has recovered over $500 million for his clients in such areas as consumer rights, intellectual property (copyright, trademark, trade secrets, right of publicity), technology, entertainment, employment, financial fraud, business disputes, and traumatic brain injury.

 Among his many achievements, Nick has handled the first high profile song infringement case to be extensively discussed on the internet and one of the largest consumer class action settlements in history.
 Nick was named a finalist for 2012 Consumer Attorney of the Year by the Consumer Attorneys of California for his work on the latter case.